TIBCOSoftware/flogo/docs/content/development/flows/mapping.md

 ```

-To iterate over an array from the output of previous activities or trigger to current field of array by supporting nest array and no limitation on the deep of array.
+To iterate over an array from the output of the previous activities or trigger to the current field of type array by supporting nested arrays and there are no limitation to how deep the array can be.

-The `$$` or `$.` indicate current array element object,  `$.name` to get current element's name field.
+The `$$` or `$.` indicates the current array element object,  `$.name` to get current element's name field.

 ## Mapping Resolvers